gilliganondata/ga-view-audit/README.md

 Open and run `ga-views-dims-metrics-goals.Rmd'.
 Depending on how many views and how many custom dimensions, custom metrics, and goals are set up, it may take a while to run.
 But, ultimately, it will export a file called `custom_data_summary.xlsx` to the `output` directory.

-## Notes on the Output File
+## A Note on the Output File

-As noted earlier, the script uses `XLConnect`, and the result is structured well enough, but not particularly well formatted.
-So, a little bit of manual cleanup in Excel is generally in order.
-Specifically:

-* The **data_snapshot** column that is on most of the worksheets needs to be set to wrap text.
-* Column widths need to be adjusted.

-The **data_snapshot** column is probably the most important piece of output, but it's three different things:
+The **data_snapshot** column that appears on every sheet except the first one is probably the most important piece of output.
+It's three different things depending on the type of data:

 * For **custom dimensions**, it's the top X (default = 5) values for the custom dimension based on hits, as well as, parenthethically, the actual number of hits
 * For **custom metrics**, it's the total for the metric